create3000/x_ite/docs/_posts/components/Time/TimeSensor.md

 ### SFBool [in, out] **loop** FALSE

-Repeat indefinitely when loop=true, repeat only once when loop=false.
+Repeat indefinitely when *loop*=true, repeat only once when *loop*=false.

 ### SFTime [in, out] **startTime** 0 <small>(-∞,∞)</small>

-When time now \>= startTime, isActive becomes true and TimeSensor becomes active.
+When time now \>= *startTime*, isActive becomes true and TimeSensor becomes active.
 Absolute time: number of seconds since January 1, 1970, 00:00:00 GMT.

 #### Hint

-- Usually receives a ROUTEd time value.
+- ROUTE a time value matching system clock to this field, such as output event from TouchSensor touchTime or TimeTrigger triggerTime.

 ### SFTime [in, out] **resumeTime** 0 <small>(-∞,∞)</small>

-When *resumeTime* becomes\<= time now, isPaused becomes false and TimeSensor becomes inactive.
+When *resumeTime* becomes \<= time now, isPaused becomes false and TimeSensor becomes inactive.
 Absolute time: number of seconds since January 1, 1970, 00:00:00 GMT.

 #### Hint

-- Usually receives a ROUTEd time value.
+- ROUTE a time value matching system clock to this field, such as output event from TouchSensor touchTime or TimeTrigger triggerTime.

 #### Warning